brettz9/webappfind/README-old.md

 desktops or even overwriting it.

-1. Please note the security comments within the API comments below for details on how to make communiction with the add-on safely (via `postMessage`).
+1. Please note the security comments within the API comments below for details on how to make communication with the add-on safely (via `postMessage`).
 1. As with any web app, do not trust user-supplied data (e.g., to paste it using `innerHTML`), especially if that data is supplied via the URL (to